 The mass of men, in accordance with the Śástras of policy and enjoyment, considering wealth and desire the only ends of man, and denying the existence of any object belonging to a future world, are found to follow only the doctrine of Chárváka.
 Hence another name for that school is Lokáyata,—a name well accordant with the thing signified.”
 Though their denial of the Vedas may imply a negation of caste, Madhava Acharya also explicitly quotes Brihaspati as saying “Nor do the actions of the four castes, orders, &c., produce any real effect.”

 These are the main characteristics which make Lokayata notable.
 We will see these emerge again in future posts.
-Core features such as the identification of the body with the self, atomism, and a four-element model of reality tend to reoccur as a cluster, such as in the examples of Samkhya or Vaisheshika.
+Core features such as the identification of the body with the self, atomism, and a (four or five) element based model of reality tend to reoccur as a cluster, such as in the examples of Samkhya or Vaisheshika.
 The systems influenced by Lokayata also tend to cluster geographically around northeast India, the zone of Lokayata’s origin.
-The preponderance of evidence seems to suggest that Lokayata, though generally unacknowledged, has played a major part in the development of Indian philosophy, science, and culture.
+Given the current dearth of textual evidence on Lokayata it is impossible to determine direct lines of intellectual influence with any certainty.
+I aim only to report these “coincidence,” so that myself or some future scholar can at some point give them further attention, and discern if they are indeed coincidences.

 Rasik Vihari Joshi, “Lokayata in Ancient India and China,” Annals of the Bhandarkar Oriental Research Institute, 68, no. 1/4 (1987): 401-404.